open-sir/open-sir/README.md

 <!-- prettier-ignore-end -->
 <!-- ALL-CONTRIBUTORS-LIST:END -->

-This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
-Contributions of any kind welcome!
+This project follows the [all-contributors][all-contributors] specification.
+Contributions of any kind are welcome!